 - Pour/ spoon the batter into the prepared pan and spread the top smooth. , then crumble the streusel mixture over top.

 - Bake in the preheated oven for 45-55 minutes or until an inserted toothpick comes out clean or with a few dry cake crumbs.
 When you give the pan a gentle nudge the cake shouldn't wobble.
 If you notice the top starting to get brown around 40 minutes, you can tent a piece of tin foil and place it over top.

 - Cool in the pan for at least 30 minutes before serving.
 If you plan to add glaze, ensure the cake is fully cooled first, or the glaze will melt.

 - In a small bowl, whisk together the powdered sugar and milk.
 Add a little extra milk or powdered sugar as needed.

-- Once the cake is fully cool, trace around the sides of the pan with a thin knife then unclamp the springform pan.
-Cut into slices, and drizzle each piece with the glaze.
+- Trace around the sides of the pan with a thin knife then unclamp the springform pan.

 - Drizzle the glaze on top of the cooled cake.
 Then slice into pieces.
 I do not recommend trying to transfer the entire cake off of the springform base since it is quite heavy and can brake.
 If you try to invert the cake, the streusel will fall off.

 - Pan Sizes: This recipe can also be made in an 8x8 inch (20x20 cm) pan, however I don't recommend adding all the streusel to ensure that it doesn't overflow.
 It can also be made in a 10-inch (25.5-cm) springform pan.
 The bake time will be slightly shorter - about 45 minutes at 350F.